rtdany10/Task-List/README.md

 37. Web form for task updates
 38. Web form for suppliers to view quotation
 39. Web form for customers to view Sales Order
-40. Custom print format with branding :- Bills, qutations, proposals
+40. Custom print format with branding :- Bills, qutations etc
-41. WhatsApp Matrix integration without T&C breaching(a leagal-technical hack)
+41. WhatsApp Matrix integration without T&C breach(a leagal-technical hack)
 42. Attach pdfs to document on submit
 43. GPG Key signing intregation - for Document signing
 44. GPG Key signing intregation - for Logging in